 Meeting by phone and videoconference, our partners quickly rallied around a new goal: assess and reallocate available resources to safely reforest the maximum possible acreage.
 While people across the country worked on jigsaw puzzles to pass the time under lockdown, we worked to piece together available seedlings with the needs of available sites, mustering a new workforce, setting a new timeline, and updating contracts to match.

-Ultimately, the pieces came together and we were able to reforest 62.3 acres of legacy mine lands across the state.
-A professional crew planted on two of PEC’s original sites, including seven acres on SGL 108 and 12 acres on private land.
+Ultimately, the pieces came together and we were able to reforest 69.3 acres of legacy mine lands across the state.
+A professional crew planted on two of PEC’s original sites, including fourteen acres on SGL 108 and twelve acres on private land.
 Additionally, 35 acres in Sproul State Forest and 8.3 acres on two private sites in Cambria and Clearfield Counties were planted.

-Though the future we face is uncertain, PEC and our partners are using this time to look forward to the 2021 season, identifying additional legacy mine lands to be reforested, finding new partners and diverse streams of funding — and, of course, adding the 62 acres in Gallitzin State Forest and State Game Lands 108 to the spring slate.
+What’s next?
+The future we face may be uncertain, but PEC and our partners are using this time to look forward to the 2021 season, identifying additional legacy mine lands to be reforested, finding new partners and diverse streams of funding — and, of course, adding the 55 acres in Gallitzin State Forest and State Game Lands 108 to the spring slate.
+We will take what we’ve learned from this moment and make an even bigger impact next year.